Youth in Europe ready to “Take the lead for Nature”

 In the course of the recent years EUROPARC, with the support of an active group of Rangers and Youth, has developed training modules for youth in the field of leadership, advocacy, nature conservation and communication.
 Those have been elaborated in the course of the 2015 Youth+ Camp, in the Aiguestortes i Estany de Sant Mauricy National Park – Spain.
 In the course of 2017 EUROPARC has ensured Youth could be more actively part of the Federation activities and specific space has been reserved for them at the Conference in Scotland in 2018.

 To help Parks and Protected Areas create their Youth+ Programmes.
 EUROPARC has published a Youth+ Manual with the aims and purposes of the programme.

-The Youth+ program is addressed to Protected Areas and managing authorities member of EUROPARC Federation and it is aimed at young adults aged 18 to 25 years.
-The Youth+ is coordinated at European level by EUROPARC and managed locally at park level by members.
+The Youth+ program is addressed to Protected Areas and managing authorities member of EUROPARC Federation and it is aimed at young adults aged 18 to 30 years.
+The Youth+ is coordinated at European level by EUROPARC and managed locally at park level by members and Youth+ themselves.
 If you want to join the Youth+ Programme, please complete the registration process!

 The Youth+ Programme is founded on 4 pillars: